Lightweight Directory Access Protocol (LDAP)

 What is Lightweight Directory Access Protocol (LDAP)?

-LDAP is an acronym for Lightweight Directory Access Protocol.
-The Lightweight Directory Access Protocol is an open, vendor-neutral, industry standard application protocol for accessing and maintaining distributed directory information services over an Internet Protocol network.
-The most common use of LDAP is to provide a central place for authentication, meaning it stores usernames and passwords.
-LDAP can then be used in different applications or services to validate users.
-For example, LDAP can be used with an Active Directory for self hosted MIDAS booking systems to validate usernames and passwords to provide seamless Single Sign On capabilities.
-For more information on MIDAS integration with an Active Directory via LDAP, please see mid.as/active-directory-integration.
+LDAP (Lightweight Directory Access Protocol) is an open, vendor-neutral protocol for accessing and maintaining directory information over a network.
+LDAP is an industry-standard application protocol used over an Internet Protocol (IP) network.
+Its most common use is to provide a central place for authentication, storing usernames and passwords that different applications and services can then use to validate users.
+For example, LDAP can be used together with an Active Directory to validate the usernames and passwords of staff signing in to a self-hosted MIDAS booking system.How is LDAP used for authentication?

 Glossary » LDAP